QHose/qlik-cloud-jwt-lambda-example/README.md

 - unable to decode jwt: your certificates are not ok. (sometimes and issue with line breaks, see above for the resolution), or you need to update your signing package (jsonwebtoken).
 - if you don't know how to create a certificate pair, go to [the integration provisioning demo](https://integration.qlik.com/?selection=WFamgeSCsaWk3B4ws), scroll down, and press the green button, "generate keys"
 - on the next slide you can also try to login to your tenant first, before you do the "more difficult stuff".
 Make sure you make a web integration id (whitelist: https://integrationdemo1.qlik.com)
+- if the IFrame loads Qlik content, but you get `No permission to open the app.` you need to set access rights for the space for the group or user. (beaware that you first have to login with an user and groups before you can assign them to a space.)